-Alternative mortgages offer some combination of adjustable rates, extremely low down payments, negative amortization, and/or optional monthly payments.
+Alternative mortgages offer some combination of adjustable rates, extremely low down payments, negative amortization, and optional monthly payments.
 The prudent use of alternative mortgages offers benefits.
-Buyers planning to move frequently could place less value on ensuring fixed payments in later years of a loan.
-During periods of exceptionally high interest rates, adjustable rates may suit consumers expecting rates to fall.
+For example, during periods of exceptionally high interest rates, adjustable rates may suit consumers expecting rates to fall.
 People whose incomes depend on commission or bonuses may be attracted to mortgages with flexible monthly payments.

 These benefits come with potential costs for the borrower and for the financial system.
 Adjustable rates shift the risk of rising interest rates from banks to borrowers.
 Low down payments increase the risk that borrowers will owe more than their house is worth if prices fall.
 A borrower owing more than the house is worth may be unable to sell or refinance the house.
-Some measures of interest rate risk and negative appreciation risk show geographic concentration.
-The use of alternative mortgages in these areas could make home prices more volatile and increase defaults.
-These risks are relevant because more than a trillion dollars of mortgages originated during the boom will reset their monthly payments in the next two years.
+The use of alternative mortgages in these areas may have contributed to rising defaults and more volatile home prices.
+More than a trillion dollars of mortgages originated during the boom will reset their monthly payments by 2009.